Derykian/Derykian.github.io/index.md

 ### Convolutional Neural Networks

 Simple fully-connected deep neural networks require the data to be input as a vector.
 Visual data, such as a digital photograph, must be flattened into a vector for this case.
 The issue is that this disrupts spatial relationships within the image, and therefore regular deep neural networks used in this application have had mediocre performance.
-Convolutional neural networks make use of 'convolutional' layers, which convolve a filter with the input image or feature-map, which are 2-dimensional (sometimes with additional separate color channels) and preserve spatial relationships.
+Convolutional neural networks make use of 'convolutional' layers, which convolve a filter with the input image or feature map, which are of two or more dimensions and preserve spatial relationships.

 Convolutional neural networks are usually structured as follows: